msackey-IW/event-driven-mongodb/README.md

 - Open Postman API
 - Create a new "GET Request" by navigation to `new -> Http -> GET`.
 - In the url tab, enter `http://localhost:8000/user/{id}` where the id is a dynamic integer referencing the user id to be retrieved.
+- The id field must be a valid positive integer
 - A sample request to `http://localhost:8000/user/1` will return the output below
 ```json
 {